AlmirSalimov777/BlackSwan/readme.md

 ## Style guide
 These resources help unify brand, marketing, and product experience across Maker.
-Share your questions and thoughts in the Rocketchat room [#design-system-internal](https://chat.makerdao.com/home)
+Share your questions and thoughts in the Rocket.Chat room [#design-system-internal](https://chat.makerdao.com/home)

 ### Color